 “Agriculture in Sierra Leone is a significant part of the economy of Sierra Leone, with it accounting for 58 percent national Gross Domestic Product (GDP) in 2007.
 Two-thirds of the population of Sierra Leone are involved in subsistence agriculture.
 The agricultural sector grew by about 14 percent in 2007, led by crops and five percent in 2008.”
 [Wikipedia]

 In 2004, AYM conducted a feasibility study in Sierra Leone to determine the strategies for the first chapter of the Movement.
-The feasibility study, in addition to other research, concluded that the most significant areas of opportunity in the private sector of Sierra Leone are agriculture and tourism.
+In addition to other research, the feasibility study concluded that the most significant areas of opportunity in the private sector of Sierra Leone are agriculture and tourism.

-In launching the Sierra Leone Youth Vegetable Gardens program in 2007, AYM opened three agriculture sites to grow new crops like lettuce, carrots, cabbage, onions, radishes, cucumbers, tomatoes, peas, green beans, and a wide variety of other vegetables and herbs in Sierra Leone.
+In launching the Sierra Leone Youth Vegetable Gardens program in 2007, AYM opened three agriculture sites.
+The sites grew new crops like lettuce, carrots, cabbage, onions, radishes, cucumbers, tomatoes, peas, green beans, and a wide variety of other vegetables and herbs.
 The three sites – Mattru Jong, Georma (Jong), and Mobimbi (Imperi) – make up the foundation of AYM’s agricultural program.
-AYM is using the best practices method to create a comprehensive guide to starting and maintaining new garden projects to be able to spread the programs across Bonthe District 2016.
+AYM is using the best practices method to create a comprehensive guide to starting and maintaining new garden projects to spread the programs across Bonthe District 2016.

-Nearly 53% of the population lives on less than $1.25 a day, according to the World Bank.
+According to the World Bank, nearly 53% of the population lives on less than $1.25 a day.

 UNICEF reported last year that about 34% of the population is physically stunted due to malnutrition.